David Koon

-David R. Koon (born March 18, 1947) is a former American Democratic politician who represented District 135 in the New York State Assembly, which includes the towns and villages of East Rochester, Penfield and Webster, and Fairport, neighboring communities located in upstate New York in the eastern suburbs of Rochester from 1996 to 2010.
+David R. Koon (born March 18, 1947) is an American former Democratic politician who represented District 135 in the New York State Assembly, which includes the towns and villages of East Rochester, Penfield and Webster, and Fairport, neighboring communities located in upstate New York in the eastern suburbs of Rochester from 1996 to 2010.

 Professional

 Koon studied at Fairmont State College, West Virginia, earning a BS in 1969.
 He worked at Kelly Springfield in Cumberland, MD from 1970–82, and joined Bausch & Lomb in 1982 as an Industrial Engineer.
 He was transferred and moved to Fairport in 1989.

 Family

 Koon and his wife, Suzanne, have had two children, Jason Koon and Jennifer Patterson Koon.
 In 1993, Jennifer, then 18 years old, was abducted from a suburban mall parking lot, beaten, raped and murdered.
 (The assailant was convicted and is serving a sentence of 37½ years to life.)
 David Koon asked a local official to have security cameras installed in such parking lots, but received no response.
 Thus began his political activism.
 He ran against the county legislator, losing a close election.
 Jason Koon was elected to a four-year term as the Mayor of East Rochester in 2007.
 He did not seek re-election in 2011.